willi-kappler/darwin-rs/README.md

 - TSP (traveling salesman problem): the classic type of problem for EA (see two pictures above).
 - Sudoku: a sudoku solver using EA.
 - Queens: solving the queens problem with EA.
-Although not as fast as [this one](https://github.com/reem/rust-n-queens) ;-)
+Although not as fast as [this one](https://github.com/reem/rust-n-queens) or [this one](https://github.com/Martin1887/oxigen/tree/master/nqueens-oxigen) ;-)
 - OCR: a simple optical character recognition example.
 Two strings are drawn (rendered) using a truetype font on a image buffer and then a perfect match representing the drawn text is found.

 darwin-rs uses [semantic versioning](http://semver.org/)